 There are a multitude of ability effects, some of which are unique to a single champion!
 Often, a single ability has more than one effect.
 Let's talk about the most common of these.

 - Damage removes health from enemies.
-Abilities can deal any one or combination of the three types of damage.
-A combination of damage types dealt together is termed mixed damage.
-Damage-over-time (DoT, burn) abilities deal damage gradually, instead of instantaneously.
+A combination of damage types (physical, magical, or true) dealt together is termed mixed damage.
+Damage-over-time (DoT, burn, poison, bleed) abilities deal damage gradually, instead of instantaneously.